Decarbonization

 Metrics and Targets

-The Group has established our in-house CO2 emissions (Scope 1 and 2) as an indicator of climate change and aims to achieve net-zero emissions by fiscal 2050.
-We have set an interim target of a 50% reduction by fiscal 2030 versus Scope 1 and 2 total in-house emissions in fiscal 2018, based on backcasting from our fiscal 2050 goal.
+The Group established in-house CO2 emissions (Scope 1 and 2) as a Group indicator of climate change and aims to achieve net-zero in-house CO2 emissions by fiscal 2050.
+We set an interim target of a 50% reduction by fiscal 2030 versus total in-house emissions in fiscal 2018, based on backcasting from our fiscal 2050 goal.

 Strategy